-Common Core State Standards Assessed in Freshman and Sophomore English Classes at Mount Desert Island High school
+Common Core State Standards Assessed as Graduation Requirements in English Classes at Mount Desert Island High School

-The bulk of tenth grade standards are also assessed in ninth grade**; the work in tenth grade is done more independently and focuses on more challenging tests and complex evidence to meet standards.
+Ninth grade standards are also assessed in tenth grade; the work in tenth grade is done more independently and focuses on more challenging tests and complex evidence to meet standards.

 The student will: